7 Facts You Didn’t Know About the History of Kayaking in Gatlinburg

 While Smoky Mountain Outdoors is most famous for our white water rafting adventures, we also offer very popular inflatable kayaking trips on the Lower Pigeon River.
 Guests choose from either a single or a double kayak and then spend an hour and a half surfing and splashing through Class 1 and 2 rapids.
 Unlike white water rafting, kayaking in Gatlinburg puts you in the driver’s seat, as each guest gets to steer their own boat!

-To help you prepare for kayaking season, we’ve put together seven facts you probably didn’t know about the history of this awesome sport:
+To help you prepare for kayaking season, we’ve put together seven facts you probably didn’t know about the history of kayaking:

 1. Kayaks are at least 4,000 years old.